-Responsibilities of management and those charged with governance for the financial statements
+Responsibilities of Management and Those Charged with Governance for the financial statements

-Management is responsible for the preparation and fair presentation of the financial statements in accordance with IFRS and NBR Order 27/2010, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation of the financial statements that give a time and fair view in accordance with IFRS as adopted by EU and the NBR Order 27/2010 and subsequent amendments and with the accounting policies presented in the Note 3 to the financial statements, and for such internal control as Management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, management is responsible for assessing the Group's and the Bank's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Group of the Bank or to cease operations, or has no realistic alternative but to do so.
+In preparing the financial statements, Management is responsible for assessing the Group's and Bank's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless Management either intends to liquidate the Group or the Bank or to cease operations, or has no realistic alternative but to do so.

-Those charged with governance are responsible for overseeing the Group's and the Bank's financial reporting process.
+Those Charged with Governance are responsible for overseeing the Group's and the Bank's financial reporting process.